parsevalbtc/libbitcoin-system-wiki/Integer-Division-Unraveled.md

 ## Template Type Constraints

-Given that the C++ operators determine the result type (based on the operand types) the return type must so determined.
+Given that the C++ operators determine the result type (based on the operand types) the return type must be so determined.
 This is achieved by using the C++14 `decltype` keyword.

 #### C++14
 * `typename Quotient=decltype(Dividend / Divisor)`